Singapore Company Constitution

-The company Constitution defines the rules by which a company must operate.
+A company constitution in Singapore defines the rules by which a company must operate.
 It outlines the scope of the company’s activities, its legal name, and the procedures by which its members will interact and conduct business.
 It also specifies the rights and privileges of the company and those of its members and officers.
 By law, the company must - at all times - act in accordance with its constitution.
-Therefore, preparation of an appropriate constitution is an important task before you incorporate a company.
+Therefore, the preparation of an appropriate constitution is an important task before you incorporate a company.

 According to the Singapore Companies Act, the constitution of a company is legally defined as:

 - The constitution that a company registers with the Registrar, or

 - In the case of companies existing before the 2014 Amendment to the Companies Act, the Memorandum and Articles of Association (M&AA) of the company were in force immediately before the amendment date.

 The constitution of the firm states the name of the company, the type of business it will carry, the liability of its members, and the capital amount of the company.
 The company constitution also outlines the main purpose of the company, the responsibilities and rights of the directors, and how a company must operate.
 A company has to abide by all the rules set out in the constitution.